udongo/udongo/upgrading.md

 You can now use the ```Asset#extension``` method instead of trying to determine the extension yourself.

+### Searchable
+Before this version, if a model had flexible content and/or translatable fields they would all automatically be searchable.
+This default is now gone and you have to manually define which fields can be searched.

+If you want to make a column searchable that's on the model, we will now make sure the search index is saved for each app locale instead of only on the default.

 ## From 7.5 to 7.6
 ### Attachment model